godeploy/MCW-Case-Studies/docs/Cloud-native applications - Case Study.md

 Analyze your customer's needs.

-Timeframe: 15 minutes

-Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.

-2. Read all of the directions for steps 1-3 in the student guide.

-3. As a table team, review the following customer case study.

 ### Customer situation

 Fabrikam Medical Conferences provides conference web site services tailored to the medical community.
 They started out 10 years ago building a few conference sites for a small conference organizer.
 Since then, word of mouth has spread, and Fabrikam Medical Conferences is now a well-known industry brand.
 They now handle over 100 conferences per year and growing.